twilio/twilioquest-checksums/README.md

 # twilioquest-checksums
-Checksums for the prebuild TwilioQuest tarballs
+Checksums for the prebuilt TwilioQuest tarballs.

+The TwilioQuest launcher will automatically check these whenever it downloads a new game package.